 There was a lot of suspense and thrill as the narrative shifted between Clay’s present and Hannah’s past, and combined with the generally captivating power of teenage drama and gossip, it doesn’t come as a surprise that people loved the show.

 It was even commended by many for opening conversation about suicide among teenagers, but condemned for romanticising the very same concept.
 But whether you liked it for the conversation it brought about, or the general thrill of drama and gossip,

 Here Is The List Of Best Web Series Like 13 Reasons Why :

 First on our list is Riverdale, and by now, everyone on the planet has heard of this show!
 The series put an entirely new spin on the beloved retro comic series “Archie’s”, and it follows the characters we loved so dearly (Archie Andrews, Jughead Jones, Betty Cooper, Veronica Lodge among many, many more) as they move through this darker TV adaptation, solving mysteries and getting themselves in a hell of a lot of trouble.

 First aired in 2017, this definitely took people by surprise, considering the dark turn it took from the usual fun spirit of the comics, but the spin was well-received and the series is still going on, with loyal fans eagerly waiting to see what comes next.
 While some say that things went downhill after the first season,

 it’s still some drama to keep you guessing through days when you don’t know what to do!
 So if it was the drama, suspense and gossip that kept you hooked onto 13 Reasons Why, we think you’re definitely going to enjoy Riverdale!

 Pretty Little Liars

-If gossip and rumours and all that jazz is something you enjoyed in 13 Reasons Why, we’re sure you’re going to enjoy it all even in Pretty Little Liars!
+If gossip and rumors and all that jazz is something you enjoyed in 13 Reasons Why we’re sure you’re going to enjoy it all even in Pretty Little Liars!